sherbahadurpun/sherbahadurpun/README.md

 <img width="100%" src="https://sherbahadurpun.github.io/images/images/github-header-image.png" alt="my banner">

 I'm Sher Bahadur Pun.
 I'm a self-taught full-stack developer from Nepal.
 The Internet and web development are my passion and I believe in helping people with my abilities and knowledge.
 I have been learning these things for the last two years, and it feels like learning is a part of my life now.
-And, I also have a YouTube channel where I upload creative web tutorials.
+And, I also have a YouTube channel "CodeWithSher" where I upload creative web tutorials.

 ## 💫 Liitle Bit More About Me